nmwsharp/polyscope-docs/cpp/source/basics/camera_controls.md

 The home view is a reasonable default camera view, computed based on the up- and front- direction, as well as the scene extents which may be computed automatically from data you have registered.

 By default, the camera is located at the home view when the scene is first opened.
-You can also return it to that view at any time with `resetCameraToHomeView()`.
+You can also return it to that view at any time with `view::resetCameraToHomeView()`.

-??? func "`#!cpp void resetCameraToHomeView()`"
+??? func "`#!cpp void view::resetCameraToHomeView()`"

     Reset the camera view to the home view (a reasonable default view scaled to the scene).